denostack/weakref/README.md

 </p>

-This library provides three iterable weak data structures for JavaScript, IterableWeakSet, IterableWeakMap, and InvertedWeakMap.
+This library provides three iterable weak data structures for JavaScript, IterableWeakSet, IterableWeakMap, and WeakValueMap.
 These data structures are designed to work with objects as keys or values, and are useful when you need to store a collection of objects that may be garbage collected.